 It has a scientific logic, so it makes sense but the problem is once you’re done with window shopping, you’re ready to make a purchase be it within your budgeting limits or not.

 You buy things you don’t even need cause window shopping has pumped you to the core and now you’ll buy anything to satisfy yourself.

 Restricting your fashion shopping to twice a year is ideal, once in June and once in December is what I follow.
-You’ll save money, time and your buying habits will improve, i.e you’ll be financially more stable and smart.
+You’ll save money and time, and your buying habits will improve, i.e. you’ll be financially more stable and smart.

 26. Circle Yourself With Positivity

-A good environment that motivates you to work more, produce more output.
+A good environment that motivates you to work more, produces more output.
 Surround yourself with positive people who bring out the best in you.